Explore Breathtaking Trails: Hiking in Ouray

 What to Expect:

-● Because the trail passes through a campground area, it may feel more “shared recreational space” than remote wilderness — expect possible campsite noise, other campers, foot‑traffic, bikes or fishing activity.
+Cautions/Notes: ● Dogs are allowed — but should be kept on leash (especially near campsites). ● Some sections may be overgrown depending on the season; parts along the river can be muddy or slightly uneven. ● Because the trail passes through a campground area, it may feel more “shared recreational space” than remote wilderness — expect possible campsite noise, other campers, foot‑traffic, bikes, or fishing activity.

 How to Get to the Trailhead from the Ouray Visitors Center:

-● Head North about 10 miles to Ridgway and continue through the only stop light approximately 6–7 miles to reach the Pa‑Co‑Chu‑Puk area of Ridgway State Park (where the Uncompahgre River flows out from the reservoir).
+● Head North about 10 miles to Ridgway and continue through the only stop light, approximately 6–7 miles to reach the Pa‑Co‑Chu‑Puk area of Ridgway State Park (where the Uncompahgre River flows out from the reservoir).

 ● Park near the parking/ day‑use area or the Pa‑Co‑Chu‑Puk Campground access (there is a footbridge over the Uncompahgre River).
-The Oak Leaf Trail begins across that footbridge at the river‑side trailhead.
+The Oak Leaf Trail begins across that footbridge at the riverside trailhead.

 • Person standing on rock and can only see boots